nkschaefer/ad-libs/README.md

 population B ancestry).
 You can try altering parameters and re-running as you wish to see how it affects results.

+## Troubleshooting

+If AD-LIBS creates one or more empty BED files, the most likely problem is that one or more of your genomes has too many ambiguous bases (Ns).
+In this case, you can try to increase the skip threshold parameter -- this is the percent of all bases in each window allowed to be N before the window is skipped -- so setting it to 0.75 means AD-LIBS will still process a window that is up to 75% N bases.
+If this doesn't work, you can increase the window size to try to increase the number of valid bases in each window.
+Otherwise, you can re-generate your pseudohaploid FASTA files using lower quality filters to allow more bases to come through.

 ## Citing AD-LIBS

 AD-LIBS was described in the article [AD-LIBS: inferring ancestry across hybrid genomes using low-coverage sequence data](https://doi.org/10.1186/s12859-017-1613-0), NK Schaefer, B Shapiro, and RE Green, BMC Bioinformatics, 2017.
 We'd appreciate a citation if you use it in your research.